gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 HTML that works in Edge, Chrome, Firefox, Safari, and Opera.
 You could now deploy your application to production by serving the HTML and JavaScript files from your servlet engine.

+In case you prefer a Spring Boot server, check the [gwt-maven-springboot-archetype](https://github.com/NaluKit/gwt-maven-springboot-archetype) plugin.
+It creates a project in a similar way, but uses Spring Boot instead of Jetty on the server side.

 ## Set up an IDE<a id="setup"></a>

 Now that you've created your first app, you probably want to do something a